sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

-With Logsene, we expose the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can search your logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene).
+With Logs Management App, we expose the [Elasticsearch API](http://www.elasticsearch.org/guide/reference/api/) so you can search your logs from your own application, or by configuring/adapting existing Elasticsearch UIs, such as [Kibana](faq/#can-i-run-kibana-4-locally-and-point-it-to-logsene).
 You can also use this API to [index events or change the mapping](index-events-via-elasticsearch-api).

 When you use the API, here are the things you need to know: